 Hey dear stranger,

-My name is Sarah Kokernot (she/her).
-I’m a longtime practitioner of Tibetan Buddhism and also a writer.
-I consider spirituality a form of creative practice and creative practice a form of spirituality.
+I believe that spirituality is a form of creative practice and creative practice a form of spirituality.
 Both can awaken us to a greater sense of clarity, wonder, interdependence, and unconditional love.

 Who is this newsletter for?